gravity-igpcea/cnn_for_earthquake_classification/README.md

 ## Data

-Our model is trained on data from wenchuan aftershocks.
 Download the [data](https://pan.baidu.com/s/1N_gwRC95qwQHnfNX94cdgQ) (roughly 110 Mb) and symlink to data ln -s data Downloads/data
 The continuous waveform data is in ./data